Vigen (entertainer)

 Vigen Derderian (ویگن دردریان, Vigen Derderyân; Վիգէն Տէրտէրեան, (Note: In classical orthography, which is in use by the Eastern Armenian-speaking Iranian Armenian community; Վիգեն Տերտերյան in reformed orthography.)
 Vigēn Tērtērian; 23 November 1929 – 26 October 2003) was an Iranian pop music singer and actor.
-He was known "King of Iranian pop" and the "Sultan of Jazz."
+He was known as the "King of Iranian pop" and the "Sultan of Jazz."
 He was an Iranian Armenian by ethnicity and sang in both Persian and Armenian.

 During the golden age of Persian pop (the early 1970s) until the 1979 Islamic Revolution, many Iranian performers and celebrities—among them Delkash, Pouran, and Elaheh—yearned to be associated with him.
 He moved to the United States in 1971 and lived the rest of his life there.

 Vigen's innovative and upbeat style of music had a great influence on paving the way for a new genre of Iranian music, influenced by Western European and Latin American styles.
 His musical and performing talents soon captured the attention of many prominent Iranian lyricists and composers such as Parveez Vakili(fa) and Kareem Fakkour(fa), and together they created some of Iran's most memorable songs.

 Early life

 Vigen was born into an Iranian-Armenian family of eight children in the western Iranian city of Hamadan.
-His father died of complications related to pneumonia when Viguen was only eight years old.
+His father died of complications related to pneumonia when Vigen was only eight years old.
 His mother and older brother Zaven raised him after moving away from the family property due to a family disagreement.
-His older brother Karo was a well-known Iranian poet and wrote the lyrics for Viguen's signature song, "Lala'ee" (Lullaby).
+His older brother Karo was a well-known Iranian poet and wrote the lyrics for Vigen's signature song, "Lala'ee" (Lullaby).

-During World War II, the family moved to the northern city of Tabriz where local Azerbaijani nationalists declared the area a separatist republic, with the help of the occupying Soviet forces.
+During World War II and following the Anglo-Soviet invasion of Iran, the family moved to the northern city of Tabriz where local Azerbaijani nationalists declared the area a separatist republic, with the help of the occupying Soviet forces.
 This is where Vigen bought his first guitar from a Soviet Armenian soldier and discovered his affinity for American, Italian and Spanish music and adopted many of those melodies for his songs with Persian lyrics that became some of Iran's most popular music to date.